LGBTQ rights in Nepal: Popular culture and media representation

 The representation of LGBT community in Nepali mainstream media is minimal.
 Historically, the portrayal of people of sexual and gender minorities had been in negative connotation or as a comic relief in films and television show.
 The queer representation have always been caricatures of transgender people, gay people, and lesbians and stereotypical.
 However, there have been some positive and realistic depictions in recent times.
 Highway, a 2012 film by Deepak Rauniyar, featured a gay character and a transgender character who is a victim of sexual violence.

 Soongava: Dance of the Orchids, a 2012 movie was about a lesbian relationship.
 Actresses Diya Maskey and Nisha Adhikari played the lead roles.
 The film was also selected as the Nepalese entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
 However, the film has been criticized for its story and cishet male gaze.

 Singha Durbar, a 2016 fictional television series by Tsering Rhitar Sherpa about first female prime minister featured a gay character, Bishwa Bishwokarma, press secretary to the PM played by Praween Khatiwada.
 The television show was broadcast on Nepal Television, the state broadcaster of Nepal.
 The series was supported by USAID.

 Between Queens and the Cities, the first queer memoir from Nepal by Niranjan Kunwar was published on 5 December 2020.
 The book chronicles the life of the author as a gay man in different cities such as New York and Kathmandu.
 The book also shows the struggles of a gay man in Nepali society.

 In June 2021, an art exhibition with LGBTIQ theme, Queer — A celebration of art and activism was organized in Kaalo.101, an art space based in Patan.
 The exhibition featured arts primarily from Nepal alongside other countries such as Pakistan, Malaysia, Indonesia and Bangladesh.

+In 2023, Mitini Nepal published a book highlighting the experiences and stories of LGBTQI+ senior citizens in Nepal.
+The book had 10 different stories about both the struggle and triumphs that LGBTQI+ elders faced as they advocated for their rights.